Existence and Uniqueness of Solutions of the Koopman--von Neumann Equation on Bounded Domains: Notation and Preliminaries

 These solutions may, however, depend on the chosen extension, if they ever leave $\bar\Omega$.
 To prevent this, we need to ensure trajectories starting in $\bar \Omega$ to remain in $\bar \Omega$ for all $t > 0$.
 In other words, we require the set $\bar\Omega$ to be \emph{(positively) invariant} with respect to \cref{eq:ode}.
 Solutions with this property are also called \emph{viable}.
 There are necessary and sufficient criteria to guarantee the viability of solutions, which can be found in the theorems by Nagumo and Bony--Brezis, see \cite[Theorem 16.5]{bib:AmannMetzen}, \cite[Chapter 4, Section 2, Theorem 2]{bib:AubinCellina_DifferentiaInclusions}, and \cite[Chapter III, §10, XV]{bib:WalterThompson_ODEs}.
 Here, we propose the following \emph{no-outflow condition}: For all $x \in \partial\Omega$ we require \begin{eq} F(x) \cdot \nu(x) \leq 0. \end{eq}

-This resembles the results by Bony, see the aforementioned references as well as \cite{bib:Bony, bib:Redheffer}.
+\revb{The reader is reminded that $\nu(x)$ denotes the outward unit normal of the domain's boundary in the point $x \in \partial \Omega$.}{} \revb{The no-outflow condition \cref{eq:F_no_outflow}}{} resembles the results by Bony, see the aforementioned references as well as \cite{bib:Bony, bib:Redheffer}.
 However, the outward unit normal therein has a different definition compared to the one for Lipschitz boundaries, see \cite[A8.5(3)]{bib:AltNuernberg}.

 There is another interpretation of \cref{eq:F_no_outflow}.
 As it turns out, the KvN equation resembles a transport equation.
 For the latter, see for instance \cite{bib:Bardos_Transport}.
 Therefore, we need to impose a boundary condition on the so-called \emph{inflow boundary}.
 This will be explained in more detail in Section~\ref{sec:existence_kvn}.
 Condition \cref{eq:F_no_outflow} will only be occasionally used in the article.
 Therefore, it is \emph{not} a standing assumption and will be explicitly stated, where needed.